 Garnish Gobi Ka Pulao with some fresh mint leaves and fried onions and serve it with any Raita of your choice such as Boondi Raita, Tomato Onion Raita, Carrot Raita, Mix Fruit Raita, Palak Raita or Pomegranate Raita.

-You can also serve this flavourful pulao as a side dish with your festive meals.
+You can also serve this flavourful pulao as a side dish with your festive meals or with a dal or curry of your choice.

 Step by Step Recipe